algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials.rst

 Tutorials
 =========

-This page provides a list of available tutorials for the Algoseek connector library:
+This page list a series of tutorials on different topics for the Algoseek connector library:

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    tutorials/datasets
    tutorials/sql